 It might be a good idea to paint your canvas or paper before you start this one, as it doesn’t include a background – if you tape down the edges, the paper won’t curl.

 This tutorial shows you a variety of ways to paint snow-covered trees and create beautiful winter scenes.
 It’s simple, easy to follow and the results will not only leave you with lovely trees but skills that you can take forward into all kinds of painting.

 Quick, easy and effective, this cute winter scene can be as simple or complex as you’d like it to be.
 The tutorial takes you through every step, but you can leave out the deer and clouds – or add in more if you’re on an artistic roll.

 This is one of my favorites – I especially love that they’ve chosen to paint on a piece of wood rather than paper or canvas, as it gives the artwork a little more gravitas, and there’s no need for a frame.

-It’s and advanced painting and I find it more difficult than some of the other tutorials, but the extra effort is worth it.
+It’s and advanced paint by numbers and I find it more difficult than some of the other tutorials, but the extra effort is worth it.

 This is a beautiful example of how to create depth in your paintings – the process is relatively simple but the effect is that lovely wintery haze through the branches of the trees.
 You also only need about three colors to do this one, so if you’re low on paint, it’s perfect.